The

 a bank, you are borrowing money that other people have deposited.

-which it created out of
+money which it created out of

 nothing and made available to you in the form of a loan.